History of rockets: Early 20th-century rocket pioneers

-At the beginning of the 20th century, there was a burst of scientific investigation into interplanetary travel, fueled by the creativity of fiction writers such as Jules Verne and H. G. Wells as well as philosophical movements like Russian cosmism.
+At the beginning of the 20th century, there was a burst of scientific investigation into interplanetary travel, fueled by the creativity of fiction writers such as Jules Verne and H. G. Wells as well as by philosophical movements like Russian cosmism.
 Scientists seized on the rocket as a technology that was able to achieve this in real life, a possibility first recognized in 1861 by William Leitch.

-In 1903, high school mathematics teacher Konstantin Tsiolkovsky (1857–1935), inspired by Verne and Cosmism, published The Exploration of Cosmic Space by Means of Reaction Devices (The Exploration of Cosmic Space by Means of Reaction Devices), the first serious scientific work on space travel.
+In 1903, high school mathematics teacher Konstantin Tsiolkovsky (1857–1935), inspired by Verne and Cosmism, published The Exploration of Cosmic Space by Means of Reaction Devices, the first serious scientific work on space travel.
 The Tsiolkovsky rocket equation—the principle that governs rocket propulsion—is named in his honor (although it had been discovered previously, Tsiolkovsky is honored as being the first to apply it to the question of whether rockets could achieve speeds necessary for space travel).
 He also advocated the use of liquid hydrogen and oxygen for propellant, calculating their maximum exhaust velocity.
 His work was essentially unknown outside the Soviet Union, but inside the country it inspired further research, experimentation and the formation of the Society for Studies of Interplanetary Travel in 1924.

 In 1912, Robert Esnault-Pelterie published a lecture on rocket theory and interplanetary travel.
 He independently derived Tsiolkovsky's rocket equation, did basic calculations about the energy required to make round trips to the Moon and planets, and he proposed the use of atomic power (i.e. radium) to power a jet drive.

 In 1912 Robert Goddard, inspired from an early age by H.G.
 Wells and by his personal interest in science, began a serious analysis of rockets, concluding that conventional solid-fuel rockets needed to be improved in three ways.
 First, fuel should be burned in a small combustion chamber, instead of building the entire propellant container to withstand the high pressures.
 Second, rockets could be arranged in stages.
 Finally, the exhaust speed (and thus the efficiency) could be greatly increased to beyond the speed of sound by using a De Laval nozzle.
 He patented these concepts in 1914.
 He also independently developed the mathematics of rocket flight.

 Goddard worked on developing solid-propellant rockets since 1914, and demonstrated a light battlefield rocket to the US Army Signal Corps only five days before the signing of the armistice that ended World War I. He also started developing liquid-propellant rockets in 1921, yet he had not been taken seriously by the public.
 Nevertheless, Goddard reclusively developed and flew a small liquid-fueled rocket.
 He developed the technology for 214 patents, 212 of which his wife published after his death.